How Long Does It Take To Recover From Cannabinoid Hyperemesis Syndrome?

 • the hyperemetic phase, which consists of persistent nausea, repeated bouts of vomiting, and ongoing stomach pain

-• the recovery phase, in which symptoms stop because the use of marijuana has stopped
+• the recovery phase, in which symptoms stop because the use of cannabis has stopped

 How Is Cannabinoid Hyperemesis Syndrome Diagnosed?